How do I get ING's additional Savings Maximiser variable rate?

 Please note that ASIC can take up to 60 days to return your funds to ING or to ask for additional information once ING has forwarded your request to them.
 This process can take up to 13 weeks from the moment ING receives your request and the funds are returned to you.

-Print and complete the Request for Refund of Unclaimed Monies for a Personal Account Form and post to:
+Print and complete the Request for Refund of Unclaimed Monies for a Personal Account Form located on our website and post to:

 ING